COVID-19 News & Information

 Following federal health and safety guidelines, RCH is also actively using methods to conserve supplies, protect our patients and their families.
 Find out how you can Return With Confidence.

 What is the current visitor policy Rochelle Community Hospital?

 Visitor restrictions are still in place for patients on the Medical/Surgical floor, Emergency Department, Same Day Surgery, Intensive Care Unit and clinics.
 Only ONE dedicated visitor per patient will be allowed to minimize public traffic throughout the facility.
 The visitor must be the same person every visit.
-After screening, the visitor must remain masked for the duration of their visit anywhere in the facility, including the patient’s room.
+All permitted visitors should be free from illness such as: fever, sore throat, cough, diarrhea, vomiting or runny nose.
+After screening upon entry to the hospital, the visitor must remain masked for the duration of their visit anywhere in the facility, including the patient’s room.

 How concerned should I be?